Anticipatory Anxiety Automatic Thought Record Worksheet

 About This Worksheet

-This ATR walks patients through their worries and brings to light their active catastrophizing tendencies.
-This worksheet serves as great practice for breaking down cognitive distortions, anxiety reactions, and triggers.
-It also helps the patient see and understand how their anxiety affects how they make expectations about the future.
+This worksheet is great practice for breaking down cognitive distortions, anxious reactions, and triggers.
+It also helps the client see and understand how their anxiety affects their expectations about the future.
+This worksheet can help adults who are participating in individual cognitive behavioral therapy.